pyscf/pyscf.github.io/source/user/eph.rst

 Introduction
 ============
 Electron-Phonon (eph) Interaction describes the coupling between the electrons and the nuclear degree of freedom.
 First order eph matrix elements are most commonly used to compute electron/phonon transport properties.
 PySCF supports first order eph matrix calculation by either Coupled Perturbed Kohn Sham/Hartree Fock (CPKS/CPHF) or finite difference.
 In periodic system, only Gamma-point calculation with FFTDF is supported.
+In both cases, a geometrically relaxed structure is required, or the structure instability could lead to imaginary vibrational modes.

 A minimal example of analytical eph matrix calculation is as follows::